JakovTomasic/no-headache.nix/examples/server-client/README.md

 They communicate over tailscale network.

-Example usecase:
+Example use case:
-- open client - it'll wait for the server
+- open a client - it'll wait for the server
-- open server - they'll start to communicate
+- open a server - they'll start to communicate
 - close the server - client will wait
-- open new server - client will reconnect to the new server
+- open a new server - the client will reconnect to the new server